ethyca/fides/docs/fidesops/docs/postman/using_postman.md

       - If you click on **Body**, you can see that the `client_id` and `client_secret` have been added as form data for you.

-5. Save the returned token under `client_token` in the Fidesops variables.
+5. Save the returned token under `client_token` in the fidesops variables.
 The `client_token` will be automatically passed into the rest of your requests as the Bearer Token.

       ![final token](../img/postman_images/final_token.png)